 An answer to the question started to scrawl across my consciousness.
 Each word deepened my dread.

 Tears came then.
 Tears of self-pity and shame.
 Tears of exhaustion and despair.
 Tears that underlined my weakness.

 For a moment I understood that I could make the tears stop forever; that I could wipe everything away; that I could be free.
 All I needed to do was surrender.

-In these circumstances, Harry Potter would reach deep inside himself and summon a beautiful glowing stag Petronus to scatter the Dementors.
+In these circumstances, Harry Potter would reach deep inside himself and summon a beautiful glowing stag Patronus to scatter the Dementors.

 I am not Harry Potter.

-My Petronus appeared as fist with one defiant finger raised in the centre.
+My Patronus appeared as a fist with one defiant finger raised in the centre.

 With all the anger I could muster, I pushed out the words.
 “FUCK YOU.”